Gifts at work

 This fund at KU Endowment provides unrestricted support for the Survey's most urgent needs.
 While the vast majority of the Survey's research work is supported through grants, those grants are earmarked and do not provide for any of the following: 1) seed funding for new research initiatives; 2) funding for vital research and operations support for the Field Station; 3) support for costs associated with field education; or 4) educational outreach support.

 The Director's Fund may be supported through outright gifts or named, endowed funds.
-One program supported by this fund encourages undergraduate and graduate student research at the Field Station by providing funds for travel, supplies and equipment.
-This Field Station Small Grants Program is highly competitive, and the Survey seeks additional support for the Director's Fund to increase the number and size of the awards for student research—as well as to provide other diverse types of support for research and teaching.
+One program that receives support from this fund, the KU Field Station Student Research Awards, encourages undergraduate and graduate student research at the Field Station by providing funds for travel, supplies and equipment.

 Lawrence residents Kenneth Armitage, a former director of the KU Field Station, and his wife, historian Katie Armitage, made an unrestricted gift of $50,000 for the Field Station and have provided ongoing support for it.
 The Armitage Education Center at the KU Field Station is named for them in honor of their support.